Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: Introduction

-TOMCAT is the first X-ray CT instrument to use a TES spectrometer and represents a proof-of-concept for the combination an SEM, TES, and the novel sample and system geometry presented here.
-TOMCAT is inherently flexible, with the ability to adjust electron beam conditions, X-ray target materials and dimensions, and system magnification while collecting X-rays over a broadband energy range with high resolving power.
-The imaging demonstration discussed here is comparable to current state-of-the-art laboratory-scale CT instruments in terms of the achievable spatial resolution, with additional elemental detection capabilities not found elsewhere.
-The unique source and system setup of TOMCAT leads to a different set of limiting factors compared to conventional approaches to laboratory CT, and a clear path forward exists to improve the imaging speed, spatial resolution, and spectral imaging capabilities.
+MINT is the first implementation of a TES X-ray spectrometer for three-dimensional CT imaging and represents a proof-of-concept for the combination of an SEM, TES, and the novel sample and system geometry presented here.
+The current instrument is photon-limited, and it is expected that higher efficiency X-ray detection or higher pixel-count TES spectrometers will be required to achieve faster imaging speeds.
+Our prior work has described the development of a higher pixel-count spectrometer for three-dimensional imaging applications, but the development of this spectrometer is outside the scope of the current work.\supercite{Szypryt_1k_2023, Szypryt_3k_2021} Prior work has also described the tomographic reconstruction approach required to generate three-dimensional images from MINT data, but does not provide details on the system physics or instrumental approach to enable laboratory nanoscale CT of integrated circuits.\supercite{levine2023tabletop} Here, the first description of the instrument design and underlying physics necessary to achieve nanoscale three-dimensional X-ray imaging with MINT is presented, providing a roadmap for nanoscale X-ray CT in an SEM-based tabletop instrument.
+In MINT, the electron beam conditions, X-ray target materials and dimensions, system magnification, and energy of photons used in the reconstruction can be tuned for optimized imaging of a wide variety of samples and material compositions.
+The imaging demonstration discussed here is comparable to current state-of-the-art laboratory-scale CT instruments in terms of the achievable spatial resolution on IC samples, with additional elemental detection capabilities not found elsewhere.
+The unique source and system setup of MINT leads to a different set of limiting factors compared to conventional approaches to laboratory CT, and a clear path forward exists to improve the imaging speed, spatial resolution, and spectral imaging capabilities.